rocketinsights/terraform-blog-default-tags/README.md

     Inconsistent tags keys such as "appid", "Application ID", and "App_ID" are frustrating to use.

 * Strive for more tags, not less.
+Tag all AWS resources.

     The minimum Rocket Insights set of tags are